kmoyung/BENG-183/Homework5.md

 #### (a) What is the main information that MARGI provided?
 (5 pts)

+MARGI provides information about RNA-genome interactions.
+As an example, it aims to find the locations of chromatin interacting with non-coding RNAs.

 #### (b) Describe the experimental process of MARGI.
 (15 pts)

+First, proximal DNA and RNA sequences are crosslinked.
+After, RNA is ligated, followed by DNA ligation.
+Using a protein to digest the nuclear material, the chimeras are pulled down and then reverse transcribed.
+After denaturation and library amplification, the fragments are finally sequenced using paired-end sequencing.

 #### (c) What are two conclusions of non-coding RNA interaction studies by using MARGI techniques?
 (10 pts) Hint: Use the studies that were covered in class to answer this question.

+Using MARGI techniques, researchers have found that the majority of transcription start sites are occupied by non-coding RNAs and that there exists a genome-wise anti-correlation between RNA attachment and H3K9me3.
+Another conclusion that was made is that RNA interaction sites are evolutionarily conserved.